Simhadri (2003 film)

-Simhadri is a 2003 Indian Telugu-language action film co-written and directed by S. S. Rajamouli from a story written by V. Vijayendra Prasad.
+Simhadri is a 2003 Indian Telugu-language action drama film co-written and directed by S. S. Rajamouli from a story written by V. Vijayendra Prasad.
 The film was produced by V. Vijay Kumar Varma under VMC Productions and stars N. T. Rama Rao Jr. as the title character alongside Bhumika Chawla, Ankitha, Mukesh Rishi, Nassar, and Rahul Dev playing supporting roles.
 The film has music composed by M. M. Keeravani while the cinematography and editing are done by Ravindra Babu and Kotagiri Venkateswara Rao respectively.

+The film follows Simhadri, an orphan raised as a son by a noble landlord.
+He secretly protects Indu, landlord's estranged and amnesiac granddaughter, until a series of events reveals his true identity as "Singamalai," a vigilante revered in Kerala.

-Released on 9 July 2003, the film received positive reviews and was widely praised for its story, direction, and emotional scenes.
-The film was the second highest-grossing Telugu film of the year, and the third highest grossing Telugu film at the time of its release.
-The film was on a budget of ₹8.5 crore (US$1.8 million) grossed over ₹32.7 crore (US$2.9 million).
+Released on 9 July 2003, Simhadri received critical acclaim and was widely praised for its story, Rajamouli's direction, performances, and its high-octane emotional sequences.
+Along with the success of Aadi, the film cemented Rama Rao Jr.'s status as a major star in Telugu cinema.
+It went to become a major commercial success, celebrating a 50-day run in 190 centres and a 100-day run in 150 centres, an all-time record in Telugu cinema at the time.
+It emerged as the highest-grossing Telugu film in history at the time.
+Produced on a budget of ₹8 crore, it collected a distributor's share over ₹26 crore at the box-office.
 (Note: The average exchange rate in 2003 was 46.58 Indian rupees (₹) per 1 US dollar (US$).)

-The film was subsequently remade in Tamil as Gajendra (2004) and in Kannada as Kanteerava (2012).
-It was dubbed in Hindi as Yamraaj Ek Faulad.
+The film was remade in two other languages: as Gajendra (2004) in Tamil, and as Kanteerava (2012) in Kannada.